bernardericschubert/liri-node-app/README.md

 movie-this | Utilizes the **OMDB** API to take a movie name argument from the user and returns meta-data about that movie do-what-it-says | Utilizes the Fs NPM package to parse a text file and run the appropriate function

-**To get started, you'll need to ensure the following is installed:**
+**To get started, you'll need to ensure the following packages are installed:**
 1. **Dotenv:** Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
-Storing configuration in the environment separate from code is more security
+Storing configuration in the environment separate from code is more secure

      *Command Line: 'npm install dotenv'*

 2. **Axios:** - Axios allows for simple API request and response

-     *Command Line: 'npm install axios'*
+     *Command Line: npm install axios*

 3. **Moment:** - A lightweight JavaScript date library for parsing, validating, manipulating, and formatting dates.

-    *Command Line: 'npm install moment'*
+    *Command Line: npm install moment*

 4. **node-spotify-api:** - A simple to use library for the Spotify REST API

-    *Command Line: 'npm install node-spotify-api'*
+    *Command Line: npm install node-spotify-api*

 Read more about these packages [here](https://www.npmjs.com/)